Saxons: Saxon raiders (3rd and 4th centuries)

-In many cases the Saxons were associated with using boats for their raids, although the first mentions also involve attacks within the Rhine-Maas delta region.
+In many cases, the Saxons were associated with using boats for their raids, although the first mentions also involve attacks within the Rhine-Maas delta region.
 Special mentions of the fearful 4th-century Saxon coastal surprise attacks were made not only by Ammianus, but also by the poet Claudian.

+An early rough mention of a country of continental Saxons north of the Rhine was given by Hilarion (291-371), who says that the Frankish homeland lay between the Saxons and Alemanni, therefore placing them north of the Franks.

 5th century

-In the 5th century, many records link Saxons with Britain and Gaul, although a rough description of the homeland of these Saxons was given by Hilarion who says the Frankish homeland lay between the Saxons and Alemanni, placing them therefore north of the Franks.
+In the 5th century, the records mentioning Saxons mainly link them with Britain and Gaul.
 It is likely that the term Saxon was still mainly being used to describe northern raiders in general, and not a specific people.
-Writing in the Byzantine Empire in the 6th century, Procopius describes only three large nations living in "Brittia", Angles, Frisians, and Britons, and he does not mention Saxons at all.
 The reputation for shocking coastal raids continued.
 In the late 5th century a dramatic description of Saxon raiding was written by Sidonius Apollinaris writing to a friend who was assigned to a coastal defensive post in Saintonge near Bordeaux.

+Writing in the Byzantine Empire in the 6th century, Procopius describes only three large nations living in "Brittia", Angles, Frisians, and Britons, and he does not mention Saxons at all.
+Between the Rhine and southern Denmark Procopius believed there was a kingdom of the Warini.

-Early in this period it is believed that Roman general Stilicho campaigned in Britain and northern Gaul and reorganized the defences against the Saxons.
+Early in the fifth century it is believed that the Roman general Stilicho campaigned in Britain and northern Gaul and reorganized the defences against the Saxons.
 Later in his career a series of crises in Italy, Gaul, Iberia and North Africa meant that military resources were not available for Britain.
 According to the Chronica Gallica of 452, which was probably written in present day southern France, Britain was ravaged by Saxon invaders in 409 or 410.
 The Romano-British citizens reportedly expelled their Roman officials during this period and never again re-joined the Roman Empire.
 Procopius states that after the overthrow of Constantine III in 411, "the Romans never succeeded in recovering Britain, but it remained from that time under tyrants."